The LCC is not currently offering in-person or virtual literacy tutoring.

 Literacy opens the door for academic success.
 The literacy division at the Loyola Clinical Centers (LCC) offers a variety of reading and writing programs for school aged children.
-We focus on word recognition skills, reading and writing fluency, vocabulary development, and comprehension.
+We focus on word recognition skills, phonemic awareness and phonics, reading and writing fluency, vocabulary development, and comprehension.
 The literacy division at the LCC offers both on-site and school-based services.
 Through the literacy services at the LCC, we provide high quality, research-based instruction and assessment in reading and writing for school age children in grades K–12.
 Children we see may need intensive tutoring, just a little additional help, or enrichment in the areas of reading and writing.
 Our services are as follows: